Next.js + Google Tag Manager Integration

 - Data Layer Variable Name:

-- Variable Name:
+userName - Variable Name:

 DLV - User Name

-1.2 Create AgentShield Pixel Tag
+1.2 Create the AgentShield Pixel tag (using the template)

-Go to Tags → New
+Go to Tags → New:

 - Tag Type: Custom HTML

-- Tag Name: "AgentShield - Pixel Loader"
+- Tag Name:

-- HTML:
+AgentShield - User Identification - HTML:

 <script>